-By 2015 complaints against the company had reached the point that Archer Bramley Ltd were declared in default by the Financial Services Compensation Scheme (FSCS).
+By 2015 mis-selling complaints against the company had reached the point that Archer Bramley Ltd were declared in default by the Financial Services Compensation Scheme (FSCS).

 If you are worried about the advice you have received from Archer Bramley Ltd and would like to know more about pension mis-selling, we offer a free initial assessment.

-If you want to know more about what we do and why people have chosen to use Pension Claim Consulting, please see what our clients have to say here.
+If you want to know more about what we do and why people have chosen to use Pension Claim Consulting click here.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.

-It is possible for you to present the claim for free, either to the firm or person against whom you wish to complain or to the statutory ombudsman (Financial Ombudsman Service or Pension Ombudsman Service) or the Financial Compensation Scheme, whichever is applicable to your claim.
+It is possible for you to present the claim for free, either to the firm or person against whom you wish to complain or to the statutory ombudsman (Financial Ombudsman Service or Pension Ombudsman Service) or the Financial Services Compensation Scheme, whichever is applicable to your claim.

 We will not make or pursue a claim, or advise you to, if we know or have reasonable grounds to suspect that the claim does not have a good arguable basis, and or is fraudulent or frivolous.